Willian199/dart_ddi/README.md

 The Events follow a straightforward flow.
 Functions or methods `subscribe` to specific events using the subscribe method of the `DDIEvent` class.
 Events are fired using the `fire` or `fireWait` methods, triggering the execution of all subscribed callbacks.
 Subscribed callbacks are then executed, handling the event data and performing any specified tasks.
 Subscriptions can be removed using the `unsubscribe` function.

 ### Subscribing an Event
-When subscribing to an event, you have the option to choose from three different types of subscriptions:  `subscribe`, `subscribeAsync` and `subscribeIsolate`.
+When subscribing to an event, you have the option to choose from three different types of subscriptions:

+- `DDIEvent.instance.subscribe` It's the common type, working as a simples callback.
+- `DDIEvent.instance.subscribeAsync` Runs the callback as a Future.
+- `DDIEvent.instance.subscribeIsolate` Runs as a Isolate.

 #### subscribe
 The common subscription type, subscribe, functions as a simple callback.
 It allows you to respond to events in a synchronous manner, making it suitable for most scenarios.

-- `DDIEvent.instance.subscribe` It's the common type, working as a simples callback.
-- `DDIEvent.instance.subscribeAsync` Runs the callback as a Future.
-- `DDIEvent.instance.subscribeIsolate` Runs as a Isolate.
+Obs: If you register an event that uses async and await, it will not be possible to wait even using `fireWait`.
+For this scenario, use `subscribeAsync`.

 Parameters: